shams-nahid/My-Daily-AWS-Study/public/AWS Storage/05 EBS.md

 - Format to a file system (AWS does not pre configure any file system to EBS)
 - Mount it to the instance

+### Detaching Existing EBS Volume

+- For root volume
+  - Stop the instance
+  - Detach the volume
+- For non-root volume
+  - For running instance, un-mount and detach
+  - For stopped instance, detach, no need to un-mount